A universal scaling law for gravitational waves induced during inflation

 The expression we derive for $n_T$ is valid for accelerated expansion models, parametrized by a constant equation of state $w=P/\rho < -1/3$.
 Even if the equation of state is not entirely constant, our approximation holds if it is slowly varying during the time when the wavelengths considered exit the Hubble scale.
 Very generically, the anisotropic stress tensor responsible for GW production is quadratic in the source field \cite{Auclair:2022jod,Cai:2019cdl, Domenech:2021ztg},

 The precise link between $\Psi_i$ and the genuine physical field will be elucidated below.
-In a wide range of scenarios, the power spectrum of $\Psi_i$ follows a power law with respect to wavemode $k$, $\PP_{\Psi} \propto k^n$ (see e.g. Refs. \cite{Caprini:2003vc, Caprini:2018mtu}).
+In a wide range of scenarios, the power spectrum of $\Psi_i$ follows a power law with respect to wave mode $k$, $\PP_{\Psi} \propto k^n$ (see, e.g., Refs. \cite{Caprini:2003vc, Caprini:2018mtu}).
 In this case, whenever $n\geqslant 0$, we prove the GW spectral index $n_T = \dd \ln\PP_T / \dd\ln k$ to be in the super-Hubble limit

 where $q=2/(1+3w) < 0$ gives the scale factor evolution with conformal time, $a\propto |\tau|^q$.
-We also show that under the same assumptions $\PP_T$ is frozen on super-horizon scales.
+We further show that under the same assumptions $\PP_T$ is frozen on super-Hubble scales.
 This prediction for $n_T$ matches with previously worked out specific examples, as detailed below.
 We also discuss the case $n<0$ for which an infrared cutoff is required to ensure a finite anisotropic stress.
 A natural infrared cutoff is the beginning of inflation, in which case the resulting GW amplitude becomes sensitive to the total duration of inflation.

 The physical implications of relation \eqref{eq:nT-main-formula} are threefold.